babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Administration.rst

 Log files maintenance
 ---------------------

-.. note:: The administrator has the possibility to:
+The administrator has the possibility to:

   * Delete old log files.
   * Show the list and specific log file.

+.. raw:: latex

+    \newpage

 .. index:: !
 Audit connections
 .. index:: !
 Connection (Audit)